 An Experienced Team

-Our staff of four experienced journalists is based in downtown Lansing, but you’ll rarely find us hanging around the office.
+Our staff of five experienced journalists is based in downtown Lansing, but you’ll rarely find us hanging around the office.
 We believe in good, old-fashioned shoe-leather reporting and aim to cover communities across the state.